 Tax laws require Circle Surrogacy & Egg Donation to report egg donor stipends that we pay out to our egg donors.
 For information regarding your specific tax situation, please contact your tax accountant.

+Is income from surrogacy taxable?
 Do I need to report my surrogacy income?

 Each surrogacy journey is different and we recommend discussing this with your personal tax accountant.

 Why does Circle not provide 1099s for gestational carriers?

 Current tax laws do not require Circle Surrogacy to report surrogate fees as taxable income at this time.
 If this were to change in the future, Circle would communicate this update!

 If my journey bridges two different years, do I file the income each year or at the end of my journey?